 Gina Curry, MPH, MBA

 Gina Curry, MPH, MBA, is an experienced community engagement specialist with over 15 years in community engaged academic research.
-Curry is well versed in community-academic partnership development, program development, training design and delivery, coalition building, and multi-institutional collaborations.
+She is well versed in community-academic partnership development, program development, training design and delivery, coalition building, and multi-institutional collaborations.

-Prior to joining the University of Chicago Medicine Comprehensive Cancer Center, Curry served as the Community Campus Coordinator for Northwestern University’s Community Based Participatory Research Program for 11 years.
-She was instrumental in brokering more than 500 partnerships, resulting in dozens of community-engaged research projects, scientific manuscripts, as well as Foundation, PCORI, and NIH funding.
-Curry is particularly interested in the intersection of faith and health and has been an active member of the American Public Health Association (APHA) for more than a decade, frequently moderating sessions and presenting in their Faith Caucus, Community Based Public Health Caucus, and Cancer Forum.
+She is particularly interested in the intersection of faith and health and has been an active member of the American Public Health Association (APHA) for more than a decade, frequently moderating sessions and presenting in their Faith Caucus, Community-Based Public Health Caucus and Cancer Forum.

-Dr. Josef Ben Levi, EdD
+Josef Ben Levi, EdD

-Dr. Josef Ben Levi, EdD is a scholar of Ancient and Medieval Philosophy, Classical African Civilizations, Education, Curriculum, and Disability Studies.
+Josef Ben Levi, EdD, is a scholar of Ancient and Medieval Philosophy, Classical African Civilizations, Education, Curriculum and Disability Studies.
 He is a scholar of Biblical, Ancient Egyptian, Nubian and Gnostic Literature.
 His language facilities include Hebrew, Arabic, Aramaic, Mdw Ntr (ancient Egyptian language, Ancient Egyptian history, African and African-American History and Literature), European Renassiance History, and Moorish Spain.
 His research activity also includes current studies in ancient Gnosticism and the Meroitic language of ancient Nubia, which he has been pursuing since the 1970s.
 He is also interested in the works of Niccolo Machiavelli, Frederick Nietzsche, and African, African-American, pre-Socratic as well as Socratic philosophers.
 He has traveled and lectured widely on a variety of topics related to antiquity.
 His current research interest is in translating Meroitic and Kemetic inscriptions.
 He currently teaches undergraduate and graduate courses at Northeastern Illinois University.

 Mark Klaisner, PhD